jsore/HouseWiki/README.md

   - What's your completion date policy?
 Do we get any sort of SLA if a build is delayed by something not caused by us?
 Is there an option to hold back funds for builder delays?

   - When can I come see the property during construction?
 Any rules?

+  - What would taxes/insurance/HOA cost for this house?

   - What's the ( more descriptive ) time line of house approval - house built - house move-in ready?
 What about the community? ( ex: Aubrey @ 8 months vs. Princeton @ 2/3 months )